-The possible benefits of treatment vary; for some people chemotherapy may reduce the risk of the cancer coming back, for others it may control the cancer and its symptoms.
+The possible benefits of treatment vary; for some people this chemotherapy may reduce the risk of the cancer coming back, for others it may control the cancer and its symptoms.
 Your doctor will explain to you whether you will receive chemotherapy or another type of treatment, or a combination of both.
-Your team will be happy to answer any questions about your treatment.
-It is useful to refer to the booklet 'Chemotherapy, a guide' which gives general information on chemotherapy and side effects.
+Your doctor or nurse will be happy to answer any questions you have about your treatment.
+You will find it useful to refer to The Christie booklet Chemotherapy, a guide which gives general information on chemotherapy and side effects.